algorandfoundation/puya/CONTRIBUTING.md

 [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) are used.
-Not all commits require a convention, but in general a user-facing change should include at least one commit with either a `fix:` or `feat:` commit, so that is included in the release notes.
+Not all commits require a convention, but in general a user-facing change should include at least one commit with either a `fix:` or `feat:` commit, so that the compiler version is bumped correctly.
 Other conventions such as `docs:` or `test:` are not necessarily required but may be helpful to see when reviewing.